umarkhan135/Island-Evolution/README.md

 ### Definition of Done

--- Insert here your definition of done for your features -- Add conditions for the feature
+-- Insert here your definition of done for your features -- Add conditions for the feature have been met.

 ### Product Backlog